Skip to main content

 Connection Notice

-For Appcircle to connect to the Self Hosted Bitbucket Instance, your connection must be reachable over the internet.
+For Appcircle to connect to the self-hosted Bitbucket instance, your connection must be reachable over the internet.

-Is your self-hosted Bitbucket instance under enterprise firewall?
+Is your self-hosted Bitbucket instance under an enterprise firewall?
 Learn which IP addresses and ports Appcircle uses to function under the whitelist documentation:

-File IconAccessing Repositories in Internal Networks (Firewalls)
+Accessing Repositories in Internal Networks (Firewalls)

 Token Creation